-To understand the sensitivity of the NSC mean age and mean transit time to changes in the sink carbon fluxes, we evaluated the change in NSC mean age and mean transit time to a given numerical alteration of the fraction of carbon leaving each pool (coefficients of matrix B in equation 1).
-This analysis allowed us to identify the pool-specific fluxes that have a larger influence on the overall NSC age and transit time in mature trees.
+To understand the sensitivity of the NSC mean age and mean transit time at steady state to changes in the sink carbon fluxes, we evaluated the change in NSC mean age and mean transit time to a given numerical alteration of the fraction of carbon leaving each pool (coefficients of matrix B in Equation 1).
+This analysis allowed us to identify the pool-specific fluxes that have the greatest influence on the overall NSC ages and transit times in mature trees.
 For that, we used the method “Elementary Effects” (Morris, 1991; Campolongo et al., 2007).
-This method analyzes the change in model output if exactly one parameter pi is changed by a random fraction dpi between L levels (150) of its feasible range.
-It then changes each parameter once and repeats this process throughout p+1 simulations that are called a “trajectory” in the parameter space (Cuntz et al., 2015).
-The parameter space was estimated based on the parameter variability provided by Klein & Hoch (2015) and Ogle & Pacala (2009).
-Then, we ran 100 trajectories in this parameter space.
-We estimated a bigger parameter space than the one reported for the species to capture a more general trend out of the limits of each species.
+This method analyzes the change in model output if exactly one parameter (pi) is changed by a random fraction (dpi) between L levels (150) in the parameter space.
+The parameter space was estimated based on the parameter variability provided by Klein & Hoch (2015) and Ogle & Pacala (2009) (Table 2).
+It then changes each parameter once and repeats this process throughout p (parameters) +1 simulations that are called a “trajectory” (Cuntz et al., 2015).
+Then, we ran 100 trajectories.
+We estimated a bigger parameter space than the one reported for each species to capture a more general trend outside of the limits of each species.
 Then, the Elementary Effect of each parameter EEi in each trajectory is calculated as a differential quotient

 EEi=f(pi+dpi)-f(pi)δ, (6)